FluconazoleOther Names: Diflucan Drug Class: Opportunistic Infections and Coinfections

 Before taking fluconazole, tell your health care provider:

 - If you are allergic to fluconazole or any other medicines.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Fluconazole may affect the way other medicines or products work, and other medicines or products may affect how fluconazole works.
 Ask your health care provider if there are interactions between fluconazole and the other medicines you take.

 Ask your health care provider about possible side effects from fluconazole.
 Your health care provider will tell you what to do if you have side effects.

 Take fluconazole according to your health care provider’s instructions.
 Your health care provider will tell you how much fluconazole to take and when to take it.
 Before you start fluconazole and each time you get a refill, read any printed information that comes with your medicine.

 - Store fluconazole powder for oral suspension below 86°F (30°C).